wooorm/starry-night/readme.md

 ## Languages

 Checked grammars are included in `common`.
-Everything is available through `all`.
+Everything (that’s needed) is available through `all`.
 You can add more grammars as you please.

 Each grammar has several associated names and extensions.
 See source files for which are known and use `flagToScope` to turn them into scopes.

+Some grammars need other grammars to work.
+You are responsible for loading those.

 All licenses are permissive and made available in [`notice`][notice].
 Changes should go to upstream repos and [`languages.yml`][languages-yml] in